doubleu0-0/Np-x-Verztec-Team3/pipeline/misc/README.md

 # Document Processing and Embedding Pipeline

+**Disclaimer**
+The python files were based on an outdated version of the pipeline that has been changed due to a change in software architecture.
+This provides detailed instructions on how to set up the pipeline via AWS.
+However, due to the change architecture, to use this will constitute a change in the chatbot code as well.
+This simply serves as a reference.
+The aws_lambda code should still work, any need not be changed.

 The source code has 2 python files: 1 pipeline.py file, and a code for the lambda function

 This Python script processes raw documents containing the policies of the company, extracts the text, splits the content into chunks, generates embeddings, and uploads them into a vector database.